Taming-the-BEAST/Introduction-to-BEAST2/README.md

 </figure>
 <br>

-If you did everything correctly the yellow circle with a cross to the right of **Fix mean substitution rate** would have disappeared.

-> **Topic for discussion:** Can you figure out the reason for the warning when you checked **estimate** for the substitution rate?
+> **Topic for discussion:** Can you figure out the reason why **Fix mean substitution rate** was automatically checked when you checked **estimate** for the substitution rate?
-> Don't worry if you can't figure it out, the reason for the warning is explained in detail in later tutorials.
+> Don't worry if you can't figure it out, it is explained in detail in later tutorials.
 >